Skip to Main Content

 International drivers permits

-If you plan on temporarily driving in the USA with a driver’s license from your home country, be aware of the local rules about how long you may legally drive using a foreign license.
-You may only be able to drive with an overseas driver’s license for up to three months.
+If you plan on temporarily driving in the U.S. with a driver’s license from your home country, be aware of the local rules about how long you may legally operate a vehicle with a foreign license.
+You may only be able to drive with a driver’s license from another country for up to three months.

 To get an international driver’s permit, contact your home country’s traffic or motor vehicles agency to apply for one before you plan to leave.
-It takes approximately two weeks to receive your IDP, so be sure to apply well in advance.
+It may take around two weeks or longer to receive your IDP, so be sure to apply well in advance.
 An IDP is typically valid for one year from when you get it and includes your information displayed on the driver’s license.
-You will need to provide a passport-style photo that the agency can attach to the IDP.
+You will likely need to provide a passport-style photo that the agency can attach to the IDP.

 U.S. car insurance requirements

-Car insurance for foreign drivers in the U.S. also depends on where you plan on staying.
+Car insurance for international drivers in the U.S. also depends on where you plan on staying.
 Each state in the U.S. has its own rules and insurance requirements.
-Most states only ask for liability insurance to legally drive, which pays for the damages and losses you cause to others.
-A small number of states also require you to have underinsured/uninsured motorist insurance, which steps in to pay your expenses if the party at fault did not have insurance.
+Most states only ask for liability insurance to legally drive, which helps pay for damage and injuries others sustain in an accident you cause.
+A small number of states also require you to have underinsured/uninsured motorist insurance, which kicks in to help pay your expenses if the party at fault does not have insurance.

-In no-fault states, drivers carry coverage for personal injury protection (PIP) and/or medical payments to cover their medical expenses regardless of fault.
-In these states, drivers still carry liability coverage and are still liable to cover damages they caused in a collision.
+In no-fault states, drivers usually carry coverage for personal injury protection (PIP) and/or medical payments to cover their medical expenses regardless of fault in addition to liability coverage.
 PIP pays for medical and burial costs, lost wages, childcare expenses and other household services, regardless of who was at fault in the accident.
 Medical payments coverage only covers medical payments.

 Car insurance rates by state will vary based on local factors such as local cost of living, population density and crash statistics.
 Your car insurance rates will also vary based on whether you have full or minimum car insurance coverage.
 While minimum coverage car insurance is typically cheaper, it can leave you financially vulnerable in the event of an accident.
 If your car insurance doesn’t cover the full amount of damages, you may end up having to pay out-of-pocket.
 Minimum coverage also does not include coverage for damage to your own vehicle.
 Full coverage car insurance, on the other hand, includes coverage for your vehicle, may include other optional types of coverage and is more likely to protect your finances.